 - Secondary Outcome Measures

-Name Time Method Time from indication to the discharge From indication to discharge, up to 3 months Time from procedure to discharge From procedure to discharge, up to 3 mounths Duration of the procedure During the procedure Did the patient need sedation or local anesthetic throat spray During the procedure Technical success From admission to discharge, up to 3 months Technical success is defined as the ability to complete the procedure adequately based on the indication and guidelines.
+Name Time Method Duration of the procedure During the procedure Time from indication to the discharge From indication to discharge, up to 3 months Time from procedure to discharge From procedure to discharge, up to 3 months Did the patient need sedation or local anesthetic throat spray During the procedure Technical success From admission to discharge, up to 3 months Technical success is defined as the ability to complete the procedure adequately based on the indication and guidelines.

-Sufficient ability to target the biopsy if taken During the procedure Successful biopsy which the pathologist can use to either diagnose the patient or to reject a diagnose.
+Sufficient ability to target the biopsy if taken During the procedure Successful biopsy that provides the pathologist with sufficient material to either confirm or rule out a diagnosis.
+If the biopsy is inadequate, the pathologist will note this in the report.

 Related Research Topics